alexhkurz/talks/on-variables-and-substitutions.md

 - Category theory can be understood as a set theory in which you dont use "is an element of" as the basic operation but "composition".
 This leads to a fantastic idea, namely *definition by universal property*.
 We have seen that there is a large variety of categories.
 If you make a definition by "is an element of" then you have to adapt the definition for each category and, by the way, it only works in case your category is of the "objects are sets plus structure" variety.
 If you make a definition by universal property, then it makes sense in all of these different examples.
 So category theory can be full of beautiful surprises where seemingly different constructions end up being instance of the same universal property.
 (Example: cartesian product.)

 - (Maybe that needs to be skipped for the talk as it would take to long and is not needed.)
 One of the most powerful notions of mathematics, comparable to the invention of the 0, is that of a *natural transformation*.
 It is the notion category theory was created for and plays a central role in the [first paper on the subject](https://ncatlab.org/nlab/show/General+Theory+of+Natural+Equivalences).
 I will just explain the main idea.
 In mathematics, early on, you encounter indexed numbers, such as x_i where i runs over an infinite set as eg in Taylor series.
-Later, one also needs indexed functions fi.
-A natural transformation generalises such families in the case where the indices are not a mere set but also a category.
+Later, one also needs indexed functions f_i.
+A natural transformation generalises such a family of functions in the case where the indices are not a mere set but a category.
 This happens all the time in mathematics and I give you just one example.
 We said that there is a category where objects are data types and arrows are programs.
-But some data types can be indexed, for example the type List(X) of lists over a set X, where the elements of set X are the elements you can put in the lists.
+But some data types can be indexed, for example the type List(X) of lists over a set X: The elements of X are the elements you can put in the lists.
 Now functions

         f_X: List(X) -> List(X)

-from lists to lists are also indexed by X. So which families of indexed functions are natural in this example?
+from lists to lists are also indexed by X. So which families f_X of indexed functions are natural in this example?
 The natural transformations are what is called in programming the *polymorphic functions*, that is, the functions that have the same definitions for all X, or, the programs that would run correctly whatever X is.
+For example, reversing a list is polymorphic (natural), but sorting a list of numbers is not.
+(Question: For which data type would sorting be polymorphic?)

 ### 2-Dimensional Algebra (aka monoidal categories)

+A ***monoidal category*** is a category in which we have a second composition on objects and arrows which we write as

 ### String Diagrammatic Calculi of 2-Dimensional Algebra